Latest updates

 Additional investigations

-Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from and how much PFAS are leaving the base.
-The assessment found that PFAS mainly moves off the base via groundwater, surface water and series of drains, which discharge into surrounding tidal creeks and ultimately Hanns Inlet.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from and how many PFAS are leaving the base.
+The assessment found that PFAS mainly moves off the site via groundwater, surface water and a series of drains that discharge into surrounding tidal creeks and ultimately Hanns Inlet.

 Remediation and management

-The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of the source areas where required.
+The aim of remediation is to minimise PFAS leaving the site by focusing on the remediation and management of the source areas where required.
 Over time, this will contribute to the reduction of PFAS in the management area.
-Defence has a PFAS Management Area Plan which outlines actions to manage, remediate and reduce the risk of PFAS exposure for the community living and working at HMAS Cerberus and surrounding areas.
+Defence prepared a PFAS Management Area Plan that outlined actions to manage, remediate and reduce the risk of PFAS exposure for the community living and working at HMAS Cerberus and surrounding areas.

 Soil remediation